intuited/legendlore/readme.md

 `legendlore` is particularly useful in a powerful REPL like [iPython][1].
 To setup convenient access, it can be useful to issue the following command in the REPL:

     >>> from legendlore.repltools import *

-Currently, only the spells and monsters aspects of the database are properly implemented.

 ### Usage